Here, we are posting things produced during development that we believe will be of use to people in the retro gaming community.

 THE PRODUCTS BELOW ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL HD RETROVISION LLC BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE PRODUCTS OR THE USE OR OTHER DEALINGS IN THE PRODUCTS.

-HD Retrovision Test ROM (and source) for Sega Genesis- v1.2
+HD Retrovision Test ROM (with source) for Sega Genesis- v1.2

 This is a ROM of the test software (including the source code) we wrote to run directly on the Sega Genesis/MegaDrive hardware.
-It contains various test patterns that help us measure the console's video signals, verify our circuit designs, and run Q/A checks in the factory during production.
+It contains various test patterns that help us measure the console's video signals, verify our circuit designs, and run Q/A checks on factory samples.
 Run it in any emulator (we prefer Kega Fusion), put it on a flash cartridge (the Mega Everdrive is nice), or burn it to an EPROM and slap it on a PCB if you like to do things the old-fashioned way.
-For an almost complete rundown of each test, check out this blog post.
+For an detailed rundown of each test, check out this blog post.

-HD Retrovision Test ROM (and source) for Super Nintendo - v1.2
+HD Retrovision Test ROM (with source) for Super Nintendo - v1.2

 This is a ROM of the test software (including the source code) we wrote to run directly on the Super Nintendo/Famicom hardware.
-It contains various test patterns that help us measure the console's video signals, verify our circuit designs, and run Q/A checks in the factory during production.
+It contains various test patterns that help us measure the console's video signals, verify our circuit designs, and run Q/A checks Q/A checks on factory samplesn.
 Run it in any emulator (sound does not work on higan), put it on a flash cartridge (like the Super Everdrive), or burn it to an EPROM and slap it on a PCB if you like to do things the old-fashioned way.
 For more information about the test patterns we use, check out our Genesis test software blog post.

-Sega Genesis Basic ROM Cartridge - Rev B
+Sega Genesis Basic ROM - Cartridge PCB Rev B